jrishav05/RishavBlog.github.io/_posts/2017-12-25-India-an-emerging-muslim-nation.md

 ---
 title: "India - an emerging Muslim nation?"
 layout: post
-excerpt: "An data-backed answer to the question of equal population of Hindu and Muslim in future"
+excerpt: "A data-backed analysis of future population of Hindu and Muslim community in India"
 categories: []
 comments: true
 image: